binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 I> Be aware if you want to use the `OnIdle` parameter, that the Windows Task Scheduler service only checks every 15 minutes to see if the computer is in an idle state.
 The computer is considered to be [idle if](https://social.technet.microsoft.com/Forums/windows/en-US/692783e7-bb73-45d1-95d6-8f2d1363d6c7/cant-get-task-schedular-to-run-a-batch-on-idle?forum=w7itprogeneral):
 I>
 I> 1) A screen saver is running, or
-I> 2) if no screen saver is running, the CPU is at 0% usage, and there is 0% disk I/O for 90% of the past fifteen minutes, and if there has been no keyboard or mouse input for that period of time.
+I> 2) no screen saver is running, the CPU is at 0% usage, and there is 0% disk I/O for 90% of the past fifteen minutes, and if there has been no keyboard or mouse input for that period of time.

 T> The easiest way to kill many instances of `powershell` when you are experimenting is to run the following command:
 T> `taskkill /F /IM powershell.exe /T`

 There are many ways to achieve persistence.
-I have not included any lateral movement or privilege escalation amongst these PowerShell plays, but feel free to take your post exploitation further.
-Even the tools we have used in these plays have a good variety of both.
+I have not included any lateral movement or privilege escalation amongst these PowerShell plays, but feel free to take your post-exploitation further.
+The tools we have used in these plays include a good variety of both lateral movement and privilege escalation options.

 ### Unnecessary and Vulnerable Services